Isabella Stewart Gardner Museum theft: Stealing the works

 At 1:51 a.m., while one thief continued working in the Dutch Room, the other entered a narrow hallway dubbed the Short Gallery on the other end of the second floor.
-The other thief joined soon.
-In this room, they began removing screws for a frame displaying a Napoleonic flag, likely an effort to steal the flag.
-They appeared to have given up partway through as not all the screws were removed, and ultimately only took the exposed eagle finial atop the flagpole.
+Soon both men were in the Short Gallery, where they began removing screws for a frame displaying a Napoleonic flag, likely an effort to steal the flag.
+They appeared to have abandoned the effort, as some screws were not removed, and they ultimately took only the exposed eagle finial atop the flagpole.
 They also took five Degas sketches from the room.
 The last work stolen was Chez Tortoni from the Blue Room on the first floor.
 The museum's motion detectors did not detect any motion within the Blue Room during the thieves' time in the building.
-The only footsteps detected in the room that night were Abath's during the two times he passed through the gallery on his patrol earlier.
+The only footsteps detected in the room that night were Abath's during the two times when he passed through the gallery on his earlier patrol.

-As they prepared to leave, the thieves checked on the guards one last time and asked if they were comfortable.
-They then moved to the security director's office where they took the video cassettes that recorded their entrance on the closed-circuit cameras, and the data print-outs from the motion detecting equipment.
+As they prepared to leave, the thieves checked the guards again and asked if they were comfortable.
+The thieves then moved to the security director's office, where they took the video cassettes that contained evidence of their entrance from the closed-circuit cameras as well as the data printouts from the motion-detecting equipment.
 The movement data was also captured on a hard drive, which remained untouched.
 The frame for Chez Tortoni was left at the security director's desk.
-The thieves then moved to take the artwork out of the museum; the side entrance doors were opened once at 2:40 a.m. and again for the last time at 2:45 a.m.
+The thieves then began to remove the artwork from the museum.
+The side entrance doors were opened at 2:40 a.m. and again for the last time at 2:45 a.m.
 The robbery lasted 81 minutes.

-The next shift of guards arrived later in the morning and realized something was amiss when they could not establish contact with anyone inside to be let in.
-They called the security director who, upon entering the building with his keys, found nobody at the watch desk and called police.
-The police searched the building and found the guards still tied in the basement.
+The next guard shift arrived later in the morning and realized that something was amiss when they could not establish contact with anyone inside for admittance.
+They called the security director, who entered the building with his keys and found nobody at the watch desk before calling the police.
+The police searched the building and found the guards still bound in the basement.